Join Aaron F. Ross for an in-depth discussion in this video Spawning particles from a 3D map , part of 3ds Max: Tips, Tricks and Techniques.

-- [Instructor] Particle Flow, or PFlow,…is an advanced, node-based environment…for creating dynamic particle systems.…This week we will use PFlow to spawn particles…from a 3D volumetric texture map.…This technique allows us to quickly and easily…arc direct the random placement of particles…in a star field effect.…I have a scene ready with a camera and a box,…which will be the emitter for a PFlow particle system.…Let's create the PF source object.…
+is an advanced, node-based environment…for creating dynamic particle systems.…This week we will use PFlow to spawn particles…from a 3D volumetric texture map.…This technique allows us to quickly and easily…arc direct the random placement of particles…in a star field effect.…I have a scene ready with a camera and a box,…click PF Source.…

 AuthorAaron F. Ross

 Skill Level Intermediate

 3ds Max 2017: Advanced Lightingwith Aaron F. Ross2h 52m Advanced

 3ds Max 2017: Advanced Materialswith Aaron F. Ross2h 34m Intermediate

 3ds Max: Rendering with Arnold (2017)with Aaron F. Ross2h 40m Intermediate

 3ds Max 2019 Essential Trainingwith Aaron F. Ross10h 39m Intermediate

 New This Week

 - Mark as unwatched